Professor Ray Lovett

 Ray is recognised nationally for his work in Aboriginal and Torres Strait Islander primary health care research.
 His work includes integrating culture and Aboriginal and Torres Strait Islander research ethics.

-Jan moved to Canberra in 2008, working with the "Tackling Indigenous Smoking and Indigenous Chronic Disease" section in the Department of Health.
+Jan moved to Canberra in 2008, working with the "Tackling Indigenous Smoking and Indigenous Chronic Disease" sections in the Department of Health before working at the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) in Canberra in the research section.

-Executive Assistant Faye Irwin is a Kamilaroi woman who was born in Canberra and has lived here for most of her life.
-She has come to work at the ANU in the Aboriginal and Torres Strait Islander Health Program after a number of years working in community organisations.
+Executive Assistant Faye Irwin is a proud Kamilaroi woman who was born in Canberra and has lived here for most of her life.
+She came to work at the ANU in the National Centre for Aboriginal and Torres Strait Islander Wellbeing Research after a number of years working in community organisations.

-Faye is a mother to three boys and one Staffordshire terrier.
+Faye is a mother to three sons and one Staffordshire terrier.

 Senior Fieldwork Officer